omarespejel/monero-starknet-atomic-swap/README.md

 ### Known Limitations

+**Race Condition (Protocol-Level)**

+A race condition exists between secret revelation on Starknet and Monero transaction confirmation.
+If a Monero transaction fails or experiences a blockchain reorganization after the secret is revealed:

+- Funds may be at risk
+- September 2025: Monero had an 18-block reorg (36 minutes)

+**Current Flow Risk:**
+1. Alice reveals `t` on Starknet → Gets Starknet tokens IMMEDIATELY
+2. Bob learns `t` → Tries to spend Monero
+3. If Bob's Monero TX fails or reorgs → Alice has tokens, Bob lost Monero funds

+**OR (reverse direction):**
+1. Alice reveals `t` → Gets Starknet tokens
+2. Alice's Monero is now spendable by Bob
+3. If 18-block Monero reorg happens → Bob's TX reverted, Alice can re-spend Monero
+4. Result: Alice has BOTH tokens AND Monero

+**Mitigations (Planned for v0.8.0):**
+- Two-phase unlock with 2-hour grace period
+- Minimum 3-hour timelock
+- Watchtower service for production

+**Current Recommendation**: Use only for testnet or swaps < $100 until mitigations are implemented.

 **Monero Integration:**
 - Minimal adaptor-signature demo (not full CLSAG)
 - No key image handling, change outputs, or multi-output transactions